-The bar chart below shows that 91% of halls don't have a business plan and 9% have a business plan that's been updated since covid.
-This suggests that continued and expanding training/support is needed to help these committees to focus on the hall's future sustainability.
+The bar chart below shows that only 5% of halls have an up-to-date business plan, which has been updates since Covid-19.
+90% don't have a business plan, suggesting that continued and expanding training/support is needed to help these committees to focus on the hall's future sustainability.